STUDIO

 The exchange of forms and ideas between Japan and the West has been a vital source for the rejuvenation of modern architecture.
 In an exchange that went in both directions, the new forms and ideas were often enthusiastically interpreted, willfully misunderstood, carefully adapted and boldly reframed.

-The studio Fumihiko Maki and the Cousins from Abroad takes a light-hearted approach to the theme of cultural transformation by cross-breeding the architectural languages of the Japanese master’s Hillside Terrace with their architectural cousins from abroad.
+Fumihiko Maki and the Cousins from Abroad takes a light-hearted approach to the theme of cultural transformation by cross-breeding the architectural languages of the Japanese master’s Hillside Terrace with their architectural cousins from abroad.

-Using large models, the students will employ a wide range of design strategies ranging from the idea of a seamless continuity to a conflict-ridden take-over of the existing structure.
+Using large models, we will employ a wide range of design strategies ranging from the idea of a seamless continuity to a conflict-ridden take-over of the existing structure.
 While the design process will be fast and intuitive, driven by a serious investigation into architectural form and language, overarching questions of culture, meaning and time will be implicitly present in every project.

 Oliver Lütjens (Zurich 1972) and Thomas Padmanabhan (Stuttgart 1970) established Lütjens Padmanabhan Architects in 2007 in Zurich.
 The Zurich-based practice has been recognized nationally and internationally for its innovation in the field of affordable housing and for its joyful embrace of the expressive challenges of contemporary construction.